KYOTO 2020 COMMITMENT FOR GLOBAL PROMOTION OF UNDERSTANDING AND REDUCING LANDSLIDE DISASTER RISK

 Action 9 Foster new initiatives to study research frontiers in understanding and reducing landslide disaster risk by promoting joint efforts by researchers, policy makers and funding agencies.

-Commitments by all participating parties are periodically reviewed and updated at the Triennial World Landslide Forum in which parties of KC2020 are called upon to participate.
+Commitments by all participating parties are periodically reviewed and updated at the Triennial World Landslide Forum in which parties of KLC2020 are called upon to participate.

-Fundamental Coordinating Commitments by the International Consortium on Landslides (ICL) and the Global Promotion Committee of the International Programme on Landslides (IPL) and others providing the common platform for the Kyoto 2020 Commitment include the following:
+Fundamental Coordinating Commitments by the International Consortium on Landslides (ICL) and the Global Promotion Committee of the International Programme on Landslides (IPL) and others providing the common platform for the Kyoto Landslide Commitment 2020 include the following:

-- The Triennial Conference “World Landslide Forum” will be organized and the progress of Kyoto 2020 Commitment by all participating parties will be reported and examined for further development.
+- The Triennial Conference “World Landslide Forum” will be organized and the progress of Kyoto Landslide Commitment by all participating parties will be reported and examined for further development.

 - Landslides: Journal of International Consortium on Landslides will continue to be published monthly in full color and distributed to all participating parties.